yy-tromb/YYCheckBattery/README.md

 ## Require
 You may have to `pip install schedule plyer psutil`
 if you are Windows 10 or 11, also `pip install win11toast`

+## Future
+I'm thinking of limits of toast or change frequency in case